kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/45-user-model.md

 ```

 ## Password is needed
-* `select: false` - What this does is when we get a user through our API, it won't show the password
+* `select: false` - What this does is when we get a `user` through our API, it won't show the password
+* **note** Even though we don't encrypt this yet I will name this `hashed_password` because eventually it will store a hashed password

 ```
 // MORE CODE

-  password: {
+  hashed_password: {
     type: String,
     required: [true, 'Please enter a password'],
     minlength: 6,